One Week Summer Self-Drive Tour of Iceland’s West & South Coasts with Waterfalls & Glaciers

 - More

-Today, you'll explore the rest of the Golden Circle and visit some off-the-beaten-path locations.
+Today, you'll continue exploring the Golden Circle and visit some off-the-beaten-path locations.

 After another busy day, you'll return to your accommodation from the previous night for another good night's sleep.